Magic sauce, packed with vegetables

 Dairy, egg & soy free | gluten free | nut free | sesame free | vegan

-Here are just some of the quick dairy & egg free lunch and dinners you can make using magic sauce; you can also make all of these gluten free using GF alternatives for pasta and pizza bases:
+Here are just some of the quick dairy & egg free meals you can make using magic sauce:

 - Stirred through pasta, with tuna and vegan cheese

-- As a topping for pizza – see my dairy free store cupboard pizza for inspiration
+- As a pizza sauce – see my dairy free store cupboard pizza for inspiration

 - As a pastry pinwheel filling